Profile information

 Help

-In the winter, the chores involves taking care of the animals, milking goats, and maintenance projects around the farm.
-In the warm season, we additionally work in the garden and process the produce to preserve it for winter.
-We sometimes have building projects, such as constructing a greenhouse or building a shed.
+In the growing season, we tend the garden and process the produce to preserve it for winter.
+We feed, water, and milk the dairy goats and cow.
+We sometimes have building projects, such as constructing a shed or building a gate or fence.
 In additions to the farm projects, we invite our work away guests to help in the kitchen preparing food, making cheese and bread, and cleaning up.

 Languages